Franz Hruschka

-Franz Hruschka, Franz von Hruschka, Francesco De Hruschka, František Hruška (1819 – 1888) was an Austrian/Italian of Czech origin officer and beekeeper known as the inventor of the honey extractor, an invention he presented in 1865 at the Brno Beekeeper Conference.
+Franz Hruschka, Franz von Hruschka, Francesco De Hruschka, František Hruška (May 13, 1819 – May 11, 1888) was an Austrian-Italian officer and beekeeper of Czech origin.
+He is known as the inventor of the honey extractor, an invention he presented in 1865 at the Brno Beekeeper Conference.

 Life

 Early life

 Franz von Hruschka was born on May 13, 1819, in Vienna, Austria, to Franz Ludwig Augustin von Hruschka, an officer in the Austrian Army and Anna Simon, the daughter of another officer.
 He spent his childhood in České Budějovice (today in the Czech Republic) and moved to Graz, Austria in 1827 completing elementary school and three years of secondary school.

 Military

 Left to right: Friedrich, Franz (father), Antonie, Antonia (mother) and Marie.

 At 14 years old, he is drafted as a cadet of the 19th Infantry Regiment Hessen-Homburg but remains in a unit in Graz.
 He graduates from the cadet's school in 1836 having studied Czech language and moved back to Vienna with his regiment.
 He is reassigned to the Hungarian regiment Bakonyi number 33 based in Milan under Austrian rule at the time.
 He is promoted to the rank of officer cadet in 1840 and to lieutenant in 1844.
 In 1848, he joins the marines and promoted to ship sublieutenant.
 He receives the Military Merit Cross for his success during the Venezia Blockade.
 In 1849, he is promoted to the frigate lieutenant and in 1852 he becomes ship lieutenant.

 In 1856, he leaves the Navy to go back to the Army and is assigned to the Infantry Regiment Culoz number 31.
 He is promoted to the rank of major in 1857 and commands the unit in Legnago in the Province of Verona.
 On August 1, 1865, he retires from the military and settles with his family in Dolo, Italy.
 The following year, the Kingdom of Lombardy–Venetia comes to an end with Venetia being transferred to Italy.